uutzinger/PythonPromptEngineering/Readme.md

 | Glucose	| BMI	    | Weak to moderate correlation (Obesity can affect blood sugar levels)
 | BloodPressure	| Glucose | 	Weak correlation (Blood pressure and glucose are related but not strongly)

-But numbers don't quite match.
+But I am not sure where it took these conclusions from because the numbers and levels dont quite match.